 Ocotillo – perfect for a date night or nicer dinner with friends, try to get a reservation outside to dine under the market lights and whimsical trees!
 Their eggplant meatballs are shockingly delicious.

-Camelback Area
+Camelback/Arcadia Area

-Had kind of a hard time identifying this area, but including Biltmore, Arcadia, and the areas in between!
+Had kind of a hard time identifying this area, but including Biltmore, Arcadia, Camelback, and the areas in between!

 Pyro – one of our favorite new spots we have tried in Phoenix!
 A must try.
 The food makes my mouth water just thinking about it and the drinks were just as good!